top of page

 Image from Unsplash

 They’ve got indoor seating, outdoor seating, bar-bites, and awesome live music at Eulogy next door.
-So no matter whether you’re after a one-stop look at Asheville’s breweries, or the perfect place to start off a night on the South Slope, Burial Beer’s the choice for you.
+So no matter whether you’re after a one-stop look at Asheville’s breweries, or the perfect place to start off a night on the South Slope, Burial Beer’s a top pick.

 Image from Unsplash

 Like the South Slope, the sheer variety of what Asheville’s River Arts District has to offer can be overwhelming for first-time visitors.
-Hundreds of galleries and workshops, a dozen coffee houses, all spread out over an revitalized industrial quarter.
-And although it's all walkable, it isn’t quite as easy to navigate as downtown or west Asheville.
+So many galleries, so many workshops, so many coffee houses, all spread out over a revitalized industrial quarter, which although walkable, isn’t quite as easy to navigate as downtown or west Asheville.

 Hours: 11am to 6pm, every day of the week.